 The MGC may overwrite the ddsa/spd signal with an updated ds parameter in which case the MG shall apply the new data delivery speed.

-If the MG is unable to adjust the data delivery speed indicated by the ddsa/spd signal then it should respond with error code 476 "Unable to modify Data Delivery Speed of Signal".
+If the MG is unable to adjust the data delivery speed indicated by the ddsa/spd signal then it should respond with error code 476 "Unable to adjust the data delivery speed of signal".
 The referenced signal should continue to play out in a current manner.